What are they?

 How do Professional Standards link to inspections?

-The Board and Her Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) are collectively engaged in continuously improving the performance of fire and rescue services in England for the communities they serve.
+The Board and His Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) are collectively engaged in continuously improving the performance of fire and rescue services in England for the communities they serve.

 Having professional Standards available will allow evidence to be gathered by bodies responsible for third party assurance, provided in England by HMICFRS.